Website Manager

 How do I register my child to play?

-What’s the cost for fall?
+What is the cost for soccer?

-Cost is $102.75 for the first player in the family. $100 per player thereafter.
-The $2.75 fee is from Sports Connect.
+Cost is $107.75 for the first player in the family. $105 per player thereafter. ($80 league fee + $25 AYSO National fee + $2.75 fee from Sports Connect for the registration software.)

 There is a maximum fee of $300 per family.
 If your family qualifies for the maximum $300 family fee.
 Click on the family discount box in the registration process prior to payment.

-What’s the cost for spring?
+Is it the same cost for spring?

 When is registration?